kaliappan/auditdata-microservice/README.md

           "createdAt": "2020-03-16T14:23:41.450405"
          }

-2. Given an api to 'save audit message' in Audit Table.
+2. For Audit service, gives an api to 'save audit message' in Audit Table.

         Request:
         * Method: POST